MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-manage-services.md

 |----|----|
 |`publishService(...)`|Returns an [API instance](#api-client) (`client stub` for consuming that service and viewing its service holdings) as an [R6](https://cran.r-project.org/web/packages/R6/index.html) class.|

-From your local commandline, you can publish web services to a local R Server or remotely if you set up a remote session.
+From your local command-line, you can publish web services to a local R Server or remotely if you set up a remote session.

 >[!WARNING]
 >In the case where you are working with a [remote R session](../operationalize/remote-execution.md#publish-remote-session), there are several approaches to session management when publishing.